 For the dough

-- In a food processor, blender, or using a hand mixer, mix all the ingredients for the filling completely smooth.
+- Start with the filling.
+In a food processor, blender, or using a hand mixer, mix all the ingredients for the filling completely smooth.

 - Divide the dough into two equal pieces.
 Using a rolling pin, roll one of the pieces of dough into a 30×30 cm / 12×12 inch square.
 Transfer and spread out the half of ginger spread filling onto half of the rolled out square.
 Fold the square, the half without filling on to the one with, and slice into 10 strips.
 Repeat and do the same to the other half of the dough.